 Slowly but surely by combining casual job income and money I started making from a website selling Magic: The Gathering game cards, I earned enough to move out of my mother’s house and became an independent young man.

 While that was a positive step forward, I never really made much more money than I needed to live.
 Rent and food ate away at most of my income, and the rest I squirrelled away in a savings account with my bank.

 The years after graduating from university were especially difficult.
 My friends had gone on after graduation to take full-time jobs as financial managers or engineers or computer programmers, earning $50,000+ a year salaries.

-To me working eight hours a day at a job to make $50,000 a year sounded like a bad deal – I had ambitions to earn much more – yet here I was struggling to break even $25,000 a year from the collection of income streams I had at the time.
+To me working eight hours a day at a job to make $50,000 a year sounded like a bad deal – I had ambitions to earn much more – yet there I was struggling to make $25,000 a year from the collection of income streams I had at the time.

 The Money Secret Is Revealed